ChrisPenner/ChrisPenner.github.io/site/posts/mutexes.md

 While it may be no accident that the example I've engineered happens to hit all of the worst bugs at once, in my experience, given enough time and complexity these sorts of problems will crop up any system eventually.
 Solving them with mutexes is especially dangerous because it will _seem_ to be an effective solution at first.
-Mutexes work fine in small localized use-cases, thus tempting us to use them, but as the system grows organically we stretch them too far and they fail catastrophically at scale, causing all sorts of hacky workarounds.
+Mutexes work fine in small localized use-cases, thus tempting us to use them, but as the system grows organically we stretch them too far and they fail catastrophically as the complexity of the system scales up, causing all sorts of hacky workarounds.
 I'm of the opinion that crossing your fingers and hoping for the best is not an adequate software-engineering strategy.